GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
+> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
 >
-> ~ *George Boole*
+> ~ *Philip Greenspun*

 ---
 ## 🏎 Quick Facts